-Focus on low-income and minority communities

-To address the equity implications of the proposed 2017 TIP investments, MTC has conducted an investment analysis with a focus on minority and low-income residents.
-The key question addressed is: "Are low-income and minority populations sharing equitably in the TIP's financial investments?"
-To answer this question, the investment analysis uses demographic criteria to calculate the shares of 2017 TIP investments that will flow to the identified communities, and compares those shares with the proportional size of this group's population and trip-making, relative to those of the general population.

-Results of the Investment Analysis of the 2017 TIP can be viewed on MTC's website at: www.mtc.ca.gov/our-work/fund-invest/transportation-improvement-program
+Focus on low-income and minority communities To address the equity implications of the proposed 2021 TIP investments, MTC has conducted an investment analysis with a focus on minority and low-income residents.
+The key question addressed is: "Are low-income and minority populations, seniors and persons with disabilities sharing equitably in the TIP's financial investments?"
+To answer this question, the investment analysis uses demographic criteria to calculate the shares of 2021 TIP investments that will flow to the identified communities, and compares those shares with the proportional size of this group's population and tripmaking, relative to those of the general population.
+Results of the Investment Analysis of the 2021 TIP can be viewed on MTC's website at: www.mtc.ca.gov/our-work/fund-invest/transportation-improvement-program